A bit of grin and bear it, a bit of come and share it

 The Real Wine Month

-If you like these wines, you can seek them out in restaurants, pubs, bistros, wine merchants, online retailers and wholesalers the length and breadth of the land.
-The Real Wine promotion will last until the end of May; restaurants will feature wines by the glass and retailers will be showcasing artisan organic and natural wines in their shops (look for the Drink Real Wine poster).
+If you like these wines you can seek them out in restaurants, pubs, bistros, wine merchants, online retailers and wholesalers throughout the UK.
+The promotion will last until the end of the March; restaurants will feature wines by the glass.
 There are loads of tastings, growers’ dinners and associated events.
-Please check the Real Wine website for further details.
+Please check the Real Wine website for details